onc-healthit/lantern-back-end/README.md

 # Configure Automatic Endpoint Resource Updater

-You can configure an automatic endpoint resource update checker using cron and the `automatic_endpoint_update.sh` script located in the scripts directory to automatically update the resource lists found in the `resources/prod_resources` directory, query NPPES for its endpoint information, and then save all this information in the database.
+You can configure an automatic endpoint resource update checker using cron and the `automatic_endpoint_update.sh` script located in the scripts directory to automatically update the resource lists found in the `resources/prod_resources` directory and then save all this information in the database.
 The task will send an email notification if the automatic update fails to be saved in the database.

 To set up the script for this automatic endpoint resource updater, you must insert the correct information into the following variables located at the beginning of the update checker script.
   * Set the EMAIL variable to the email you want the automatic endpoint resource updater to send failure alerts to in the `populatedb_prod.sh` script